Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: The moduli space as a Hausdorff sheaf

 It remains to show that the construction does not depend on choices: By the universal property of the fiber product, the refined period map $\tilde{\per}\from C \to \tilde \Omega$ factors uniquely through a morphism $\varphi\from C \to \tilde{\cC}_d$, for which we have $\varphi = \sigma_b \circ Q$ on $V_b$.
 Hence, as $\rest{Q}{C_b}$ is an embedding, the section $\sigma_b$ is unique up to shrinking $U_b$.
 Thus also $\alpha_b$ is unique up to shrinking $V_b$. \end{proof}

 By the functoriality of the period maps and the uniqueness of the local sections $\sigma_b$, we can draw the following immediate consequence.

-\begin{theo}[Local isomorphism property of embedded K3 families] Two (marked) embedded second level families of K3 surfaces are locally isomorphic if and only if they are fiberwise isomorphic. \end{theo} \begin{rema} It is interesting to note that such a \emph{local isomorphism property} does not hold for families for K3 surfaces themselves---again, because the moduli space of marked K3 surfaces is not Hausdorff; see for example \cite[Theorem~1]{Kir18} and the classical references listed there. \end{rema}
+\begin{theo}[Local isomorphism property of embedded K3 families] Two (marked) embedded second level families $\cF_B,\cG_B$ of K3 surfaces are locally isomorphic if and only if they are fiberwise isomorphic---that is, every $b\in B$ having an open neighborhood $U$ in $B$ with $\cF_U\cong\cG_U$ is equivalent to $\cF_b\cong\cG_b$ for all $b\in B$. \end{theo} \begin{rema} It is interesting to note that such a \emph{local isomorphism property} does not follow from discreteness of automorphism groups, as it does not hold for families for K3 surfaces themselves---again, because the moduli space of marked K3 surfaces is not Hausdorff; see for example \cite[Theorem~1]{Kir18} and the classical references listed there. \end{rema}

 \Cref{induced section} naturally leads to the problem of determining conditions under which the sections $\sigma_b$ obtained in \emph{loc.~cit.} glue together in $\sF$, or equivalently, the local isomorphisms $\alpha_b$ glue to a global isomorphism of second level families.
 Owing to \Cref{extension2}, gluing holds at least in the case when the second level period map is an embedding.
 Using the Hausdorff property of $\sF$, we can moreover deduce the following criterion from \Cref{induced section}.